anvetsu/reo/docs/tut.md

 ; 0
 ```

-Note that the precision of decimal numbers are limited to 3 digits after the decimal point only in printed output.
+**Note** The precision of decimal numbers are limited to 3 digits after the decimal point only in printed output.
-Internally they are computed to 64-bits of precision.
+Internally they are stored with more precision.
 The output of decimal digits can be customized by the `setprec` function:

 ```rust
 ? setprec(14)